 Under normal circumstances, it’s a good idea to wash hand towels every few days.
 It might also be smart to give each member of your household their own hand towel.
 Whether they’re monogrammed or you simply write initials on the tag, be sure to use only your own hand towel, and continue to wash it every few days.
 Keep a stack of disposable paper hand towels in your guest bath for any guests—even close family members who don’t live with you—who might visit.
 Be sure to wash kitchen dish towels frequently as well and disinfect or replace sponges frequently.

-- Bump up the humidity.
-Interestingly, studies show the flu virus seems to thrive in cold, dry environments.
-So, humid air in your bathroom is actually your immune system’s friend during flu season (if not your hair’s).
+Studies show the flu virus seems to thrive in cold, dry environments.
+So, humid air in your bathroom is actually your immune system’s friend (if not your hair’s) during flu season.

 Tip #5 Protect Toothbrushes